Tesco Meal Deal price to be INCREASED as fans rage over new price tag

-Tesco Meal Deal price is set to cost even more with the popular lunch setting shoppers back £3.50 starting from next week and some customers aren’t happy.
+The price of a Tesco Meal Deal is set to be upped with the popular lunch setting shoppers back £3.50 starting from next week and some customers aren’t happy.

 The cost of living is rising with many people worrying about how much their energy bills will cost in 2022? but it doesn’t look like it’s going to get any easier after Tesco has announced plans to put up the price of its popular Meal Deals.